 Mindful Practices to Transform your Life

-Performing mindful practices and the concept of mindfulness has risen in popularity.
+Let's learn how to incorporate mindful practices to transform your life.
 Lockdown has been a key factor in this increase, as people had time to start new hobbies.
 However, whilst some chose creative hobbies, others chose mindful practices.
 People found that they wanted to use the extra time in their daily lives to connect with themself on a deeper level.
 If you are new to the term mindfulness and what mindful practices are, then this article is here to guide you and tell you everything you need to know.

 What is Mindfulness?